ACADEMICS

 American travelers often experience a bit of culture shock in Turkey, particularly when it comes to haggling with salespeople, being assertive in public spaces, or encountering public smoking.
 At the same time, they’re frequently charmed by the hospitality, curiosity, and warmth of the Turkish people they meet.

 Turkey is a majority-Muslim country, so you will see covered women and hear the call to prayer on the streets.
-On the one hand, you may be surprised by how much of Istanbul city life resembles other big cities you might know of, especially if you stick to the typical tourist spots.
+You may also be surprised by how much of Istanbul city life resembles other big cities you might know of, especially if you stick to the typical tourist spots.
 However, we are committed to immersing you in experiences that intend to take you deeper, uncovering the unique charm and character that set this city apart.

 Many parts of Istanbul, especially the Besiktas neighborhood where students will be housed, are highly walkable.
 Istanbul has an extensive public transport system, including buses, subways, trams, and ferries across the Bosporus, and students will be provided with transportation passes.
 Besiktas, where we will live, is one of the most central and well-connected neighborhoods, which will make a great home base for us.